aesirxio/wordpress-analytics-plugin/wp-content/plugins/aesirx-analytics/readme.txt

 = Validation =

-We use http://api.aesirx.io for validating data on our server.
+We use http://aesirx.io and subdomains for validating data on our server.

 == Changelog ==